ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 draft: true
 ---

-I've been working with Azure API Management for a while now, and one of the challenges I’ve faced is finding a reliable way to validate the XML policies I write.
-When working with .NET, tools like SonarQube are available for code quality checks, but these tools don’t support the kind of checks I want to perform on the policies used in Azure API Management.
+I’ve been working with Azure API Management for a while now, and one of the challenges I’ve faced is finding a reliable way to validate the XML policies I write.
+When working with .NET, tools like SonarQube are available for code quality checks, but these tools don’t support the specific checks I want to perform on the policies used in Azure API Management.

-After some searching, I discovered [PSRule](https://microsoft.github.io/PSRule)—a cross-platform PowerShell module to validate infrastructure as code (IaC) files and objects using PowerShell rules.
-It's created by Bernie White and hosted on the Microsoft Github account [here](https://github.com/microsoft/PSRule).
-It's also included in [Microsoft Defender for Cloud](https://learn.microsoft.com/en-us/azure/defender-for-cloud/iac-vulnerabilities#view-details-and-remediation-information-for-applied-iac-rules) as part of Template Analyzer.
+After some searching, I discovered [PSRule](https://microsoft.github.io/PSRule)—a cross-platform PowerShell module designed to validate infrastructure as code (IaC) files and objects using PowerShell rules.
+PSRule was created by Bernie White and is hosted on Microsoft’s GitHub account [here](https://github.com/microsoft/PSRule).
+It’s also integrated into [Microsoft Defender for Cloud](https://learn.microsoft.com/en-us/azure/defender-for-cloud/iac-vulnerabilities#view-details-and-remediation-information-for-applied-iac-rules) as part of Template Analyzer.

 In this blog post, I’ll demonstrate how to use PSRule to validate your Azure API Management policies.
-But before we start, let's start with some requirements first.

 ### Table of Contents